DETAILS

 Parham House and Petworth House

-We head to Parham House, an idyllic Elizabethan family home with award-winning gardens.
-The timeless beauty of the house has changed little over the centuries since the foundation stone was laid in 1557.
-During the Second World War, Parham became home to 30 evacuee children before being requisitioned for billeting Canadian officers.
+We begin the day with a guided tour of Parham House, an idyllic Elizabethan family home with award-winning gardens.
+During the World War II, Parham became home to 30 evacuee children before being requisitioned for billeting Canadian officers.
+The family lived in part of the house during this time and their descendants still remain there today.
 Outside, the gardens consist of beautiful pleasure grounds, a four-acre walled garden, an orchard, a vegetable garden and a 1920s Wendy house.
-Immortalized in Turner’s paintings, Petworth House is an impressive estate that combines a deer park landscaped by ‘Capability’ Brown with a vast 17th-century mansion, which houses the National Trust’s finest collection of art and sculptures.
-We enjoy a guided tour of the house and discover masterpieces by the likes of Van Dyck, Reynolds, Blake and Turner himself, displayed in the opulent state rooms and North Gallery.
+Immortalized in Turner’s paintings, Petworth House is an impressive estate that combines a deer park landscaped by Capability Brown with a vast 17th-century mansion, which houses the National Trust’s finest collection of art and sculptures.
+We discover masterpieces by the likes of Van Dyck, Reynolds, Blake and Turner himself.

-day 5
+• day 5

-day 6
+• day 6

 Osborne House

 This morning we head to Carisbrooke Castle.
-Over the centuries Carisbrooke has been an Elizabethan artillery fortress, a prison for a king and a royal summer residence.
-Visit the museum, walk around the award-winning Edwardian-style garden and admire the panoramic views from the castle walls.
-The museum was founded by HRH Princess Beatrice, Queen Victoria’s youngest daughter, as a memorial to her husband, Prince Henry of Battenburg, and cares for over 30,000 items connected to the Isle of Wight’s history.
-In the afternoon we enjoy a scenic drive through some of the Isle of Wight’s most picturesque and charming villages.
+Take the chance to explore the museum, walk around the award-winning Edwardian-style garden and admire the panoramic views from the castle walls.
+The museum was founded by Princess Beatrice, Queen Victoria’s youngest daughter, as a memorial to her husband, Prince Henry of Battenburg.
+In the afternoon we journey back to a bygone era as we board the award-winning Isle of Wight Steam Railway at Havenstreet.
+Sit back and relax in beautifully restored Victorian and Edwardian carriages as we enjoy the rolling views of the glorious Isle of Wight countryside.

-day 9
+• day 9

-Jane Austen’s House Museum and Watts Gallery
+Jane Austen’s House Museum

 Departure